Thermotogae: Molecular signatures

 Until recently, no biochemical or molecular markers were known that could distinguish the species from the class Thermotogae from all other bacteria.
-However, a recent comparative genomic study has identified large numbers of conserved signature indels (CSIs) in important proteins that are specific for either all Thermotogae species or a number of its subgroups.
+However, a comparative genomic study identified large numbers of conserved signature indels (CSIs) in important proteins that are specific for either all Thermotogae species or a number of its subgroups.
 Many of these CSIs in important housekeeping proteins such as Pol I, RecA, and TrpRS, and ribosomal proteins L4, L7/L12, S8, S9, etc. are uniquely present in different sequenced Thermotogae species providing novel molecular markers for this class.
 These studies also identified CSIs specific for each order and each family.
 These indels are the premise for the current taxonomic organization of the Thermotogae, and are strongly supported by phylogenomic analyses.
 Additional CSIs have also been found that are specific for Thermotoga, Pseudothermotoga, Fervidobacterium, and Thermosipho.
 These CSIs are specific for all species within each respective genus, and absent in all other bacteria, thus are specific markers.
 A clade consisting of the deep-branching species Petrotoga mobilis, Kosmotoga olearia, and "Thermotogales bacterium mesG1" was also supported by seven CSIs.
 Additionally, some CSIs that provided evidence of LGT among the Thermotogae and other prokaryotic groups were also reported.
 The newly discovered molecular markers provide novel means for identification and circumscription of species from the class in molecular terms and for future revisions to its taxonomy.

 Additionally, a 51 aa insertion CSI was identified to be specific for all Thermotogales as well as Aquificales, another order comprising hyperthermophilic species.
 Phylogenetic studies demonstrated that the presence of the same CSI within these two unrelated groups of bacteria is not due to lateral gene transfer, rather the CSI likely developed independently in these two groups of thermophiles due to selective pressure.
 The insert is located on the surface of the protein in the ATPase domain, near the binding site of ADP/ATP.
 Molecular dynamic stimulations revealed a network of hydrogen bonds formed between water molecules, residues within the CSI and a ADP/ATP molecule.
 It is thought that this network helps to maintain ADP/ATP binding to the SecA protein at high temperatures, contributing to the overall thermostable phenotype some Thermotogales species.